jointpoints/tms-nets/tests/README.md

 ## Purpose of TsTests

 TsTests are created to verify properties of (t, m, s)-nets constructed with the help of (t, s)-sequences.
 Tests presented here have independent interface from the generator in this repository, so there should be no problems in using them for validating other programs.
-All files that are contained within this folder and its subfolders (except for `automatic_tester.mak`, `automatic_tester.cpp`, `automatic_tester_log.txt` and `README.md`) are necessary for the correct operation of tests.
+All files that are contained within this folder and its subfolders (except for `README.md` file and `automatic_tester` subfolder) are necessary for the correct operation of tests.
 All TsTests can be subdivided into two groups: *validation* tests and *analytical* tests.
 Validation tests are used to verify particular *hypothesis* for a given test case or, in other words, find the answer for a certain yes/no question.
 Analytical tests, on the other hand, are used to perform some form of calculation and analysis in order to present numeric *characteristics* for the given test case.
-TsTests view every point of net as a vector of `TSTESTS_COORDINATE_TYPE` values. `TSTESTS_COORDINATE_TYPE` **may** be redefined by user.
+TsTests view every point of net as a vector of `TSTESTS_COORDINATE_TYPE` floating-point values. `TSTESTS_COORDINATE_TYPE` **may** be redefined by user.

 [^ to the top ^](#contents)